FreeRADIUS/wiki.freeradius.org/building/Home.md

 sudo apt-get install libkqueue-dev libkqueue
 ```

-On OSX, FreeBSD, OpenBSD etc no additional dependencies are required.
+On macOS, FreeBSD, OpenBSD etc... no additional dependencies are required.

 ## Building from Source